Chem. J. Chinese Universities ›› 2025, Vol. 46 ›› Issue (6): 20240409.doi: 10.7503/cjcu20240409

 • Article • Previous Articles Next Articles

-HAO Yongliang1,2, LI Jian1,2, WANG Zehua1,2, GE Jiechao1,2
+HAO Yongliang1,2, LI Jian1,2, WANG Zehua1,2, GE Jiechao1,2()

-1. 1.
-Key Laboratory of Photochemical Conversion and Optoelectronic MaterialsTechnical Institute of Physics and ChemistryChinese Academy of Sciences
+1. 1.Key Laboratory of Photochemical Conversion and Optoelectronic Materials,Technical Institute of Physics and Chemistry,Chinese Academy of Sciences,Beijing 100190,China

-2. School of Future Technology,University of Chinese Academy of Sciences
+2.School of Future Technology,University of Chinese Academy of Sciences,Beijing 100049,China

-• Received:2024-08-30 Revised:2024-09-23 Online:2024-10-08 Published:2024-10-08
+• Received:2024-08-30 Online:2025-06-10 Published:2024-10-08

-• Contact: Jiechao Ge E-mail:jchge2010@mail.ipc.ac.cn
+• Contact: GE Jiechao E-mail:jchge2010@mail.ipc.ac.cn

 • Supported by:

-National Natural Science Foundation of China (No. 52272052) and the Project of the National Key Research and Development Program of China (No. 2022YFA1207600)
+the National Natural Science Foundation of China(52272052);the National Key Research and Development Program of China(2022YFA1207600)

-Abstract: An active shrinkage hydrogel based on red emissive carbon dots (CDs) photosensitizers (PSs) was developed for bacterial infected wound healing.
-The hydrogel was prepared by using N-isopropylacrylamide (NIPAM), sodium alginate (SA) and CDs PSs as precursors through free radical polymerization and calcium ion cross-linking.
-The hydrogel could release CDs PSs at body temperature (37 ℃) due to the active shrinkage of hydrogel.
-Upon light irradiation, the released CDs PSs can generate singlet oxygen to kills bacteria effectively in the wound site leading to the rapid wound healing.
-In vitro and in vivo results suggest that the developed active shrinkage hydrogel have good drug release, photodynamic antibacterial effects and the ability to accelerate wound healing, thus providing a new type of hydrogel for clinical wound management.
+An active shrinkage hydrogel based on red emissive carbon dots(CDs) photosensitizers(PSs) was developed for bacterial infected wound healing.
+The hydrogel was prepared by using N-isopropylacrylamide (NIPAM), sodium alginate(SA) and CDs PSs as precursors through free radical polymerization and calcium ion cross-linking.
+The hydrogel could release CDs PSs at body temperature(37 ℃) due to the active shrinkage of the hydrogel.
+Upon light irradiation, the released CDs PSs can generate singlet oxygen to kill bacteria effectively in the wound site leading to rapid wound healing.
+In vitro and in vivo results suggest that the developed active shrinkage hydrogel has good drug release, photodynamic antibacterial effects and the ability to accelerate wound healing, thus providing a new type of hydrogel for clinical wound management.

 Key words: Carbon dots, Photodynamic antibacterial, Hydrogel, Wound healing